pawelgalazka/tasksfile/README.md

 * ./node_modules/.bin/ is included into PATH when running commands by "run" method
 * executing `run` command without arguments displays list of all available tasks
-* by executing "run('some-command', {async: true})" you can execute command asynchronously
 * each call of exported functions is logged to console as well as commands called by "run" method
 * handling es6 in the runfile out of the box